SoftwareSecurityLab/Heap-Overflow-Detection/README.md

 ```
 Running The Tests
 ------------
 Everything is completed.
 Now you can test your desired code using our tool.
-We put some test cases from the [NIST SARD](https://samate.nist.gov/SRD/) benchmark vulnerable programs to this repository which you can use these test cases.
+We put some test cases from the [NIST SARD](https://samate.nist.gov/SRD/) benchmark vulnerable programs in this repository which you can use these test cases.
 ### Options
 ```
 -h or --help        HELP